 Tax yourself.
 Force yourself to save a percentage of what you spend.

 Stay out of malls and other places where you usually shop the most.

 Professional counseling can help you get to the root of why you find a need to shop.

 Treatment.
 There are now treatment centers for spending.

-Support Groups.
-Debtors anonymous is a 12 step group which meets regularly so shoppers in recovery can share with each other.
+Support groups.
+Debtors Anonymous is a 12-step group that meets regularly, allowing shoppers in recovery to share and grow with each other.